 Public goods are those where one person’s consumption of the good does not diminish the amount of the good available for others to consume or where others cannot be kept from consuming the good without paying for it.
 National defense is the classic example of a public good.
 Basic scientific research also falls under this category.

-When these market failures are identified they have to be substantial in order to justify government intervention because, inevitably, the government intervention will also be inefficient and because government intervention is inherently coercive.
+When these market failures are identified they must be substantial to justify government intervention because, inevitably, the government intervention will also be inefficient and because government intervention is inherently coercive.

 The Equity or Fairness Principle

-The philosopher John Rawls provided an interesting way to measure a just society.
-He suggested, in a variation of the golden rule, that a just society would be the kind of society we would design if we had no idea where in that society we would be placed.
+The philosopher John Rawls provided a useful way to measure a just society.
+He suggested, in a variation of the golden rule, that a just society would be one that we would design if we did not know where we would be placed.

 Despite what some think, the ideal Rawlsian society is not likely to be a society with total income and wealth equality.
 As a consequence of removing all incentives for work and investment, such a society would be desperately poor.
 It would also lack those other aspects of fairness mentioned above such as reward for individual effort and sacrifice and personal responsibility.